-London was once known as the Metropole, the mother city at the heart of a vast empire stretching across a quarter of the planet.
-This maternal name belied a relationship which was profoundly hierarchical and unequal, with power radiating out from the metropolitan centre, and the riches of the dominions radiating back in return.
-The British Empire has long since collapsed, but in its place has risen a new and closely related world power, that of globalised capitalism.
-This new empire has also centred itself on the old imperial capital, and has set about transforming it utterly.
-London, rebranded as an ‘investment opportunity’ is now a city of demolition, cranes, and glittering new high rises.
+London was once known as the metropole or ‘mother city’ at the heart of a vast empire stretching across a quarter of the planet.
+This empire has long since collapsed, but in its place has risen a new and closely related world power, that of globalised capitalism, which has centred itself on the old imperial capital, and has set about transforming it utterly.

 London is now a city of demolition, cranes, and glittering new high rises, built not for Londoners but for anonymous overseas investors and speculators.
 Metropole records the brutally disorientating effects of this by documenting these legions of new corporate and residential blocks as they are constructed and occupied.
 Using double exposures to layer building over building, these structures becomes increasingly disorientating and threatening as the series progresses, obliterating scale, perspective and orientation.

 These multiple exposures are combined with appropriated, repurposed photographs taken from the billboards and advertising material of the developments themselves.
 The final feature of Metropole is an extensive investigation into the activities of many of the property developers behind these schemes, including the extensive use of opaque offshore financial structures and unaccountable political lobbying.